prenio/CSE205/README.md

-# CSE205
-CSE 205 at ASU.
-Contains all the .java files I completed.
+Contains all the .java files I completed for assignments